hacktunes/hacktunes/README.md

 :zap: Prefer to read code?
 Here's an [annotated example](https://github.com/hacktunes/hacktunes/blob/master/songs/still-alive/sin-lead/index.js).

-Your track is a module consisting two functions: `load`, and `create`.
+Your track is a module consisting of two functions: `load`, and `create`.

 ### `load({ loadMIDI })`